-Shot in 1994 at Fontana Lake, this film starred actress/director Jodie Foster.
+Shot at Fontana Lake, this film starred actress/director Jodie Foster.
 Tours of the cabin used in the film are available by either a 3-mile hike or by guided boats.

 Based on the novel by James Fennimore Cooper, Western North Carolina became 18th century upstate New York.
 With Daniel Day-Lewis in the lead role, this movie, widely-known for its stunning scenery, was shot exclusively in the mountains around Asheville.
-Chimney Rock Park, a state park just southeast of the city, was showcased during the film and continues to receive calls whenever the movie is shown on television.
+Chimney Rock State Park, located just southeast of the city, was showcased during the film and continues to receive calls whenever the movie is shown on television.

 Starring Michael Caine and Jim Belushi, this 1990 comedy was shot at Biltmore.

-Starring Kelly McGillis, this movie was filmed in large part in Barnardsville’s Big Ivey neighborhood.
+Starring Kelly McGillis and Kurt Russell, this movie was filmed in large part in Barnardsville’s Big Ivey neighborhood.
 Shortly after the filming, McGillis purchased vacation property in the area.

-Past Chimney Rock is Lake Lure, where Patrick Swayze and Jennifer Grey starred in this 1980s hit that started a dancing craze.
+Past Chimney Rock is Lake Lure, where Patrick Swayze and Jennifer Grey practiced the iconic lift that helped this 1980s hit to start a dancing craze.
 The view of the lake and surrounding mountains is majestic.

 Kevin Costner's box office hit made use of Asheville's minor league baseball park, McCormick Field.
 Before recent renovations, the park was the second-oldest major league facility in the nation.

-Don Knotts and Tim Conway starred in this movie filmed at Biltmore Estate.
+Don Knotts and Tim Conway starred in this mystery spoof filmed at Biltmore Estate.